Turkey raises stir as philanthropist re-arrested after acquittal

 The purges escalated again this week with another 700 people detained on allegations of links to Gulen.
 Ankara defends the clampdown as necessitated by the scale of the threat faced by Turkey.

-In another case that has raised questions about Turkey’s human rights record, a court in Istanbul postponed a verdict on Wednesday on 11 rights activists facing terrorism charges related to the coup attempt.

-Kavala had been held in jail for more than two years over the Gezi case.
-He was accused of trying to overthrow the government by organizing the protests, during which hundreds of thousands marched across Turkey against Erdogan’s plans to redevelop a central Istanbul park.

-Additional reporting by Tuvan Gumrukcu and Ece Toksabay in Ankara, and Michelle Martin in Berlin; Editing by Jonathan Spicer and Mark Heinrich
+Additional reporting by Tuvan Gumrukcu and Ece Toksabay in Ankara, Michelle Martin in Berlin; Editing by Jonathan Spicer and Mark Heinrich